SUNY Downstate Health Sciences University

 Residency & Fellowship

 Our fully accredited residency program in Anatomic and Clinical Pathology based at SUNY Downstate Medical Center, the only academic medical center in Brooklyn, offers an outstanding training experience.
-Trainees are exposed to an exciting mix of case material in our affiliated hospitals: University Hospital of Brooklyn, Kings County Hospital Center, and the Veterans Affairs New York Harbor Healthcare System - Brooklyn and Manhattan campuses.
+Trainees are exposed to an exciting mix of case material in our affiliated hospitals: University Hospital of Brooklyn, Kings County Hospital Center, Maimonides Medical Center, and the Veterans Affairs New York Harbor Healthcare System - Brooklyn and Manhattan campuses.

 SUNY Downstate’s Pathology residency program is resident-focused, meaning that residency education is a true priority for our faculty.
 Our faculty get to know each resident well and nurture their development.
 We have faculty in most subspecialty areas of pathology including Blood Banking/Transfusion Medicine, Chemical Pathology, Cytopathology, Dermatopathology, Forensic Pathology, Hematopathology, Medical Microbiology, Molecular Genetic Pathology, Neuropathology, and Perinatal Pathology.
 Our residents also learn from experts during rotations at Ackerman Academy of Dermatopathology, the Brooklyn Office of the Chief Medical Examiner, and Columbia University Medical Center (for Cytogenetics).
 Elective rotations offering opportunity for more in-depth training and/or clinical or basic research are available.